-3 Procedures for Periodic Assessment of the Plan
+3 Procedures for Periodic Assessment of Effectiveness of the Plan

 The facility conducts inspections associated with CCR fugitive dust control.
-The facility also uses the procedures identified in section 5 of this plan to log citizen complaints involving CCR fugitive dust events at the facility.
-These inspections and the investigations of citizen complaints will be used to periodically assess the effectiveness of the CCR fugitive dust control plan.
+The facility also uses the procedures identified in section 5 of this plan to log every citizen complaint involving CCR fugitive dust events at the facility.
+These inspections and the investigations of citizen complaints will be used to periodically assess the effectiveness of the CCR fugitive dust control plan per 40 C.F.R. § 257.80(b)(4) and 35 I.A.C.
+845.500(b)(3).

 The facility routinely performs inspections to verify the effectiveness of the CCR fugitive dust control measures used at the facility.
-Inspections are conducted during daylight working hours and include observing for the presence of CCR fugitive dust emissions from vehicles transporting CCR on facility roads, CCR handling and CCR management, including CCR placement in CCR units.
+Inspections are conducted during daylight working hours and include observing for the presence of CCR fugitive dust emissions from vehicles transporting CCR on facility roads, CCR handling and CCR management activities, including CCR placement in CCR units.
 Inspection records include information such as the name of the person conducting the inspection, the date and time of the inspection, the results of the inspection, and any corrective action taken.

 When a CCR fugitive dust event is observed or a citizen complaint involving a CCR fugitive dust event at the facility is received, current CCR management practices will be reviewed to see that the selected control measures are being properly implemented.
-If the control measures are not being properly implemented, relevant operating personnel will be notified and, as warranted, re-trained in the proper implementation of CCR fugitive dust control measures.
+If the control measures are not being properly implemented, relevant operating personnel will be notified and, as warranted, retrained in the proper implementation of CCR fugitive dust control measures.
 If appropriate, use of revised and/or additional control measures will be evaluated.
 As warranted, revised and/or additional control measures found to be applicable and appropriate to control CCR fugitive dust emissions will be incorporated into an amended CCR fugitive dust control plan.